flipperdevices/flipperzero-firmware/README.md

 The format With `HOLD` one is long press, without is short press

-Example of the configuration file:
+Example of the configuration file (Update: the string format can be in any order):
 ```
 REMOTE: /ext/infrared/Philips_32PFL4208T.ir
 UP: Up